AbstractXan/abstractxan/src/website.md

 - 17 April 2020 : Started Reading the power of now
 - 28 April 2020 : Started Studying OOP concept
 - 29 April 2020 : Started Artificial Neural Networks
-- 2 May 2020 : Started CNN and RNN
+- 2 May 2020 : Started CNN and NN
 - 5 May 2020 : Started SQL
 - 8 May 2020 : Read AutoEncoders and GAN
+- 10 May 2020 : Finis Reading Hands-on ML book

-Last Update: 2 May 2020
+Last Update: 12 May 2020
 ## Wanderings
 ### BTP
 - [x] Docker Volumes